-Maple Candied Brussels Sprouts with Bacon ~ tender Brussels sprouts roasted in maple syrup and a little bacon grease (sorry not sorry,) topped with lots of crispy bacon bits ~ nobody, but nobody, walks away from this bowl a sprout hater!
+Maple Candied Brussels Sprouts with Bacon roasted in maple syrup and a little bacon grease (sorry not sorry,) topped with lots of crispy bacon bits!

 Mashed potatoes, green beans, stuffing…blah blah blah…this year give them something to talk about!
-These tender sprouts are easy to make and so addictive.
+Brussels sprouts with bacon and a touch of maple are easy to make and so addictive.
 They feel right at home on a plate with turkey, stuffing, gravy, and cranberry sauce.

 Feel free to fry up the bacon and prep the sprouts the day before, then just toss them with maple syrup and a little of that bacon grease and roast them in a hot oven.
 It only takes about 30 minutes.
 You can roast them ahead and reheat just before serving, too, which is a huge bonus for a busy night.

-How to cook perfectly al dente Brussels sprouts
+How to cook tender (not mushy) Brussels sprouts

 - Always roast your sprouts, never boil.
 In fact, after their initial rinse, they should never touch another drop of water.